 - When a master or a split project is copied, all split information is copied as well.

-- If there are project files present in the master project, then they are also transferred into the split project.
-When merging projects, any project file in the split project is integrated into the master project according to the following rules:
+- If there are project files or device certificates present in the master project, then they are also transferred into the split project.
+When merging projects, any project file or device certificate in the split project is integrated into the master project according to the following rules: